Kapprikorn/backend-spring-car-rental/Diagrams/uml.md

     Vehicle "1" -- "1" ParkingSpace : is parked in
     Location "1" -- "0..*" User : employs
     Location "1" -- "0..*" ParkingLot : has
-    User -- Role : has
+    User -- UserRole : has
-    Vehicle -- Status : has
+    Vehicle -- StatusCode : has
+    Vehicle "1" --* "1" VehiclePhoto : has
 ```